pantheon-systems/documentation/source/content/guides/decoupled/drupal-frontend-starters/03-create.md

 integration: [--]
 ---

 This section provides information on how to use the Next.js + Drupal starter kit.
+Refer to [Understand Next.js SSG, ISR, and SSR](/guides/decoupled/overview/nextjs) for differences between SSG, ISR, and SSR, and common uses cases for each.

 ## Before You Begin